merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 ### Changing the module completion threshold

 As explained in the [technical details section](#how-is-the-module-completeness-score-calculated) below, module completeness is computed as the percentage of steps in the metabolic pathway that are 'present' based on the annotated enzymes in the contigs database.
-If this completeness is greater than a certain percentage, then the entire module is considered to be 'complete' in the sample and the corresponding row in the long-format modules mode output file will have 'True' under the `module_is_complete` column.
+If this completeness is larger than a certain percentage, then the entire module is considered to be 'complete' in the sample and the corresponding row in the long-format modules mode output file will have 'True' under the `module_is_complete` column.
 By default, the module completion threshold is 0.75, or 75%.

 Changing this parameter _usually_ doesn't have any effect other than changing the proportions of 'True' and 'False' values in the `module_is_complete` column of long-format modules mode output (or the proportion of 1s and 0s in the module presence-absence matrix for `--matrix-format` output).
 It does _not_ alter completeness scores.
 It also does not affect which modules are printed to the output file, unless you use the `--only-complete` flag (described in a later section).
 Therefore, the purpose of changing this threshold is usually so that you can filter the output later somehow (i.e., by searching for 'True' values in the long-format output).